 She is eligible for parole this year (2013).

 The Reed family lived across the road from the Barber family with their three daughters Rachel, Ashleigh-Rose and Heather.
-Caroline Robertson was five years older than Rachel and had baby-sat many of the baby-sat the Barber girls twice.
-What Robertson saw seemed, to her, the perfect home.
+Caroline Robertson was five years older than Rachel and had baby-sat many of the Barber girls.
+What Robertson saw seemed, to her, like the perfect home with the perfect loving family surrounding it.

 The Barber family battled financially, but they had moved from the country so that Rachel could pursue her dream to become a dancer.
 They allowed her to leave school at 15 because of her dedication to the talent.
 Her family describes her as elegant and charismatic, showy and innocent.